-Figure 2.6 A population of shapes after Generalised Procrustes Analysis can be interpreted as a point-cloud in a multidimensional space, where each axis corresponds to Procrustes residuals.
+Figure 2.6 A population of shapes after Generalised Procrustes Analysis can be interpreted as a point-cloud in a multidimensional space, where each axis corresponds to a Procrustes residual.
 This figure shows a simulated population distributed on two axes: one corresponding to the x co-ordinate of vertex 1, the second corresponding to the y co-ordinate of vertex 1.
 Principal Components are mutually orthogonal directions through the point-cloud.
 The first PC is the direction along which the point-cloud is most stretched.
 The second is the direction along which the point cloud is most stretched, constrained to be orthogonal to the first.